-A. Financial Aid Department
+• Financial Aid Department

-The office of Financial Aid consists of a Financial Aid Director and a Financial Aid Counselor.
-The office of Financial Aid is responsible for the administration of Title IV programs and coordinating with all other aid programs available at the New York College of Health Professions.
+The Office of Financial Aid consists of a Financial Aid Director.
+The Office of Financial Aid is responsible for the administration of Title IV programs and coordinating with all other aid programs available at the New York College of Health Professions.
 The office is committed to providing financial aid options to those eligible that will ensure access to continuation of higher education for students who could not otherwise afford it.

-B. Policy Development
+Policy Development

-The Director of Financial Aid is responsible for establishing and implementing financial policies and procedures to ensure the institution continues to follow federal, state, institutional and accrediting body.
+• The Director of Financial Aid is responsible for establishing and implementing financial policies and procedures to ensure the institution continues to follow federal, state, institutional and accrediting body.

-C. Philosophy of Student Financial Aid
+• Philosophy of Student Financial Aid